pekkaan/pythonOCR/README.md

 **Returns:**

-A list of found instances of the word and their coordinates as a list of tuples, each element consisting of: (found text, left coordinates, top coordinates, text width, text height, page number).
+A list of found instances of the word and their coordinates as a list of dictionaries.
+Each dictionary consisting of: {"text": found text, "left": left coordinates, "top": top coordinates, "width": text width, "height": text height, "page": page number}.

 **Examples:**